 Within a natural menstrual cycle, a number of ovarian follicles begin to develop.
 The coordinated actions of follicle-stimulating hormone (FSH) and luteinizing hormone (LH) usually give rise to the production of only one mature egg each cycle.

-When women are given these medications, it is important to monitor their response in terms of follicle development and hormone production.
-At RCC, a combination of ultrasounds and hormonal blood work is performed (at 2 locations) and this monitoring is available seven days a week.
-Such frequent monitoring allows your physician to provide specific counseling on a daily basis and to make adjustments in the dosage of your medication as needed.
+When patients are given these medications, it is important to monitor their response in terms of follicle development and hormone production.
+At RCC Fertility, a combination of ultrasounds and hormonal blood work is performed (at 2 locations) and this monitoring is available seven days a week.
+Such frequent monitoring allows your infertility treatment doctor to provide specific counseling on a daily basis and to make adjustments in the dosage of your medication as needed.